udayanghosh1996/NLU_Assignment-3/bert-base/readme.md

-Bert-Base model for both tasks 1) Headline Generation (Summarization) and 2)Translation
+Seq2Seq Model using Bert-Base as both encoder & decoder for tasks: 1) Headline Generation (Summarization) and 2)Translation